-Cantiere delle Marche launches Nauta Air 108 Narvalo
+Cantiere delle Marche has launched its new flagship, the Nauta Air 108 Narvalo.

 Lightness is the theme for Nauta Yachts-designed Narvalo, demonstrated in both the sense of brightness felt throughout and the overall “lack of weight” in CdM and Nauta’s largest explorer yacht collaboration.